kaushi-mr/webdriverio/README.md

 1) Clone the repository using git clone https://gitlab.com/kaushi.mr/webdriverio.git
 2) Open Visual Studio Code Ide and open the cloned project
 3) Install all the dependencies using npm i
+4) Open the terminal.
-4) To execute the tests, right click on the 'PLAYPROJECT' folder in the explorer and open the terminal.
+5) To execute the feature file in the terminal, run the npm command npm run test
-5) In the terminal, execute the command ./node_modules/.bin/wdio wdio.conf.js
+6) Once the test is executed, to generate and view the allure report, run the npm command npm run allure-reports